Foot and Ankle Institute of Colorado

 Podiatrists & Foot and Ankle Surgeons located in Colorado Springs, CO

 If you suffer from chronic pain in one or both of your ankles and it’s unresponsive to treatments, then total ankle replacement surgery may be the right choice for you.
-Board-certified podiatrists Matthew Hinderland, DPM, and Jordan Cameron, DPM, are experienced in performing the procedure at Foot and Ankle Institute of Colorado, located in Colorado Springs and Monument, Colorado.
+Board-certified podiatrists Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, and Joseph Fleck, DPM are experienced in performing the procedure at Foot and Ankle Institute of Colorado, located in Colorado Springs and Monument, Colorado.
 Book an appointment online or call your nearest office today.

 The ankle joint is composed of the lower leg bones and the first bone in the foot.
 Over time, your ankle joint has the potential to lose protective cartilage due to factors such as injury, infection, and wear-and-tear.

 Total ankle replacement, also known as ankle arthroplasty, is a surgical procedure for individuals who have exhausted all other treatment options.

 During the procedure, your surgeon removes the damaged parts of your ankle and replaces them with a metallic prosthesis.
 The surgery has been proven to relieve pain and restore motion within the affected ankle joint.

 How do I prepare myself before a total ankle replacement?

 Before performing a total ankle replacement, the team ensures that you fully understand the procedure, as well as its benefits and risks.
 They then check that your primary care physician has evaluated and deemed you fit for surgery.